List of Parasyte characters: Main characters

 Migi is the Parasite which lives in Shinichi's right hand, named after the Japanese word for "right" (右, migi).
 Unlike "successful" Parasites, Migi has no desire to kill humans for sustenance, and is nourished by the food Shinichi eats, however he suffers from fatigue and regularly falls asleep for four hours at a time, leaving Shinichi vulnerable.
 Migi is, like other Parasites, completely without emotion.
 His primary consideration is survival (and learning about the world), and he has threatened (and in some cases attempted) to kill other humans who pose a threat to his and Shinichi's secrecy.
 When he and Shinichi were first coming to terms, he even threatened to remove Shinichi's other limbs in order to render him unable to place the two of them in danger.
 Migi can be reasoned with, however, and has just as much reason to be mistrustful of other Parasites as does Shinichi.
 On the other hand, unlike Shinichi, Migi has no inclination to place himself at risk in order to protect other humans from Parasites.
 But Migi gradually evolves over the course of the series, he becomes more human while able to temporarily separate from Shinichi's body.
-After the final battle with Gotou, having been absorbed by the Parasite prior to his defeat, Migi's composition is greatly altered to the point that enters a deep sleep, but not before expressing that he was glad to have met Shinichi and not having taken over his body when they first met.
+After the final battle with Goto, having been absorbed by the Parasite prior to his defeat, Migi's composition is greatly altered to the point that enters a deep sleep, but not before expressing that he was glad to have met Shinichi and not having taken over his body when they first met.
 Migi briefly woke up to save Satomi from falling to her death without Shinichi's realization.

 Iwaaki explained that while Migi appears to be Shinichi's weapon, in fact Migi is in control of the battle and orders around Shinichi.
 Iwaaki explained that Migi is easily able to order Shinichi since Shinichi is young and "needs guidance", while Migi would find difficulty if he became a part of a politician or a president of a company since in that scenario Migi and his host would argue a lot.

 An 18-year-old from Saitama Prefecture named "Midari" asked in the letters to the editor that if Migi took Shinichi's left hand, if he would have been named "Hidari".
 Iwaaki answered that it would be Hidari, but Iwaaki felt that the name would be similar to those of Bokuzen Hidari or Tenpei Hidari and the name would "bring to mind a doddering old man, so that wouldn't have been a good idea".
 Iwaaki then said that the first man to climb Mount Everest "had a name an awful lot like that..."

 Migi is voiced by Sadao Abe in the film.